 During the week, the school days begin promptly at 3:45pm and conclude at 6:00pm (7:00pm on Thursday for 7th grade only).
 On Sunday, classes begin at 10:00am and conclude at 12:00pm.
 Please help ensure that your child arrives on time for the beginning of each class.
 Given how few hours we have with the children each week, we want to ensure we are maximizing their learning opportunities.

-The staff at the WJC Religious School work with parents and educational professionals to provide a productive and safe learning environment for all of our students.
+The Religious School Committee and staff at the WJC Religious School work with parents and educational professionals to provide a productive and safe learning environment for all of our students.
 Students and teachers are expected to behave in a way that exemplifies the concept of “Derech Eretz,” proper respect.
 On rare occasions, however, a student makes it difficult or impossible for the teacher to lead the class and for the other children to learn, or otherwise behaves in a manner that is not consistent with the exemplification of “Derech Eretz” towards our teachers, administrators, school, institution, building or facilities.
 Our discipline policy is intended to be implemented only in those unusual circumstances where a child will not adjust his or her behavior to the requirements and safety standards of the Religious School.

 Generally, the discipline policy shall not affect any student’s ability to become a Bar/Bat Mitzvah at the WJC Synagogue; however, all Bar/Bat Mitzvah dates are always subject to the discretion of the senior Rabbi.